sbender9/signalk-venus-plugin/README.md

 Then there are two settings.
 The first is how to connect to the Venus communication bus, called D-Bus.
 Choose between these two:

-A. Connect to localhost
+- A. Connect to localhost
-B. Connect to a Venus device over tcp
+- B. Connect to a Venus device over tcp

-Use option one when signalk-server is installed on to Venus itself.
-Use option 2 in case that signalk is one device, for example a raspberrypi running Raspbian, which needs to connect to for example a Venus GX or Color Control GX elsewhere on the network.
+Use option A when signalk-server is installed on the Venus itself.

+Use option B in case that signalk is one device, for example a raspberrypi running Raspbian, which needs to connect to for example a Venus GX or Color Control GX elsewhere on the network.

-When using option B, also put in the ipaddress and port.
+When using option B enter in the ipaddress and port of the Venus device in the plugin configuration.

-When using option B, its also necessary to open up the port on the Venus device.
+When using option B, it is also necessary to open up the port on the Venus device.
 It must be configured to allow D-Bus connections via tcp, as its by default not binding its D-Bus daemon to tcp.
-To make it do so, add these three lines to `/etc/dbus-1/system.conf` (above the `<policy context="default">` section) on the Venus device:
+To make it do so, add these three lines exactly as they are to `/etc/dbus-1/system.conf` (above the `<policy context="default">` section) on the Venus device:

       <listen>tcp:host=0.0.0.0,port=78</listen>
       <auth>ANONYMOUS</auth>